Turn the Power Off

 Shutting the unit off ensures it won’t turn on when you’re working with it.
-This also prevents the unit from starting on a warm winter day, which could cause water to form in the unit, freeze overnight, and cause internal damage.
+This also prevents the unit from starting on a warm winter day, which could lead to water forming in the unit, freezing overnight, and causing internal damage.

 *We recommend contacting an HVAC technician to perform any maintenance or repairs.

 Clean Your Condenser

 Clear any dirt, dust, and debris from around the condenser.
 This includes twigs, leaves, plastic wrappers, and grass clippings.
 After shutting off the power to the unit, use a hose to wash away dirt, bugs, and other debris with potential to clog the unit.